l33tname/blog/_posts/2024-04-02-Build-custom-NixOS-Raspberry-Pi-images.md

   # Enables the generation of /boot/extlinux/extlinux.conf
   boot.loader.generic-extlinux-compatible.enable = true;

-  # !!!
-Set to specific linux kernel version
+  # Set to specific linux kernel version
   boot.kernelPackages = pkgs.linuxPackages_rpi3;

-  # !!!
-Needed for the virtual console to work on the RPi 3, as the default of 16M doesn't seem to be enough.
+  # Needed for the virtual console to work on the RPi 3, as the default of 16M doesn't seem to be enough.
   # If X.org behaves weirdly (I only saw the cursor) then try increasing this to 256M.
   # On a Raspberry Pi 4 with 4 GB, you should either disable this parameter or increase to at least 64M if you want the USB ports to work.
   boot.kernelParams = ["cma=256M"];

   # Settings
-  The rest of your config things
+  # The rest of your config things

+  # Use less privileged nixos user
+  users.users.nixos = {
+    isNormalUser = true;
+    extraGroups = [ "wheel" "networkmanager" "video" ];
+    # Allow the graphical user to login without password
+    initialHashedPassword = "";
+  };

+  # Allow the user to log in as root without a password.
+  users.users.root.initialHashedPassword = "";
 }
 ```